infonomic/payload-alternative-lexical-richtext-editor/README.md

 ## Richtext Internal Links Strategy

 As mentioned in the rationale section above, we wanted control over the serialization of internal links.
 Instead of retrieving and populating an entire document for each internal link in the editor via an `afterRead` field hook, we wanted to augment the relationship with just the slug and title.

-For example, here's our version of the Lexical link node:
+Here's our version of the Lexical link node:

 ```json
 {